mr4tt/zotbot/README.md

 - [GTD Made Simple: Why I think the Internet needs one more blog post about “Getting Things Done”](https://www.theexclusive.org/2015/11/gtd-made-simple-why-i-think-internet.html) - I’m naturally disorganised, but I have so much stuff to do that out of necessity I get organized.
 (Then more stuff comes and I get disorganised again.)
 The way I get organized is by attempting to follow a system called GTD.
 GTD comes from a book by David Allen called Getting Things Done.
 The book is an unusual read, a mix of management-speak, Zen-sp...

 # design_resources
+- [Home](https://lawsofux.com/) - Laws of UX is a collection of best practices that designers can consider when building user interfaces.

 - [Website Color Schemes to Inspire Creativity | Spectrum.Art 💎](https://spectrum.art/) - Immerse yourself in our collection of website color schemes.
 Find a trending color scheme for your site using the real examples.

 - [Generate unique SVG design assets | Haikei](https://haikei.app/) - A web-based design tool to generate unique SVG design assets for websites, social media, blog posts, desktop and mobile wallpapers, posters, and more!
 Our generators let you discover, customize, randomize, and export generative SVG design assets ready to use with your favorite design tools.